Supporting Community Through Reading

 10:00 am, Keynote with Dr. Jasmine H. Wade

-Our Virginia Read Day keynote speaker will explore the historical significance of Kindred by Octavia E. Butler, examining how this seminal work reshaped modern speculative fiction.
-The talk will also delve into the ethics of time travel and how Butler uses Kindred to challenge us not only to revisit history, but to confront it honestly and consider how its legacy shapes who we are today.
+Our Virginia Read Day keynote speaker explored the historical significance of Kindred by Octavia E. Butler, examining how this seminal work reshaped modern speculative fiction.
+The talk delved into the ethics of time travel and how Butler uses Kindred to challenge us not only to revisit history, but to confront it honestly and consider how its legacy shapes who we are today.

 As Assistant Professor Ethnic Studies and Pan African Studies at CSU, Sacramento, Dr. Wade is a scholar of Black and Indigenous futurisms and a speculative fiction storyteller.